 Obtaining a marriage license is required before your wedding, with the specifics depending on where you are getting married.
 Once you decide where you want to get married, you need to fill out a marriage license application for a marriage license.
 After your wedding, it is the responsibility of the person who performed your wedding ceremony to make sure the license is recorded with the county where you were married.

 Generally, a few weeks after your wedding, you will receive your marriage certificate in the mail.

 Note that state, county, and country marriage license requirements often change.
 Verify all information with your local marriage license office or county clerk before making any wedding or travel plans.

-Most marriage licenses are valid for between 30 and 60 days.
+- License Expiration: Most marriage licenses are valid for between 30 and 60 days after they are issued.
 This means you have a short window of time in which to get married.
 If you don't have your wedding within the required time frame, you will have to apply for another marriage license and pay the fee again.

-Although it isn't what teenagers want to hear, getting married without parental permission if you are under the age of 18 is difficult in most countries in the world.
+- Age Requirement: Although it isn't what teenagers want to hear, getting married without parental permission if you are under the age of 18 is difficult in most U.S. states as well as most countries in the world.

-Who is authorized to perform your wedding ceremony varies widely from country to country?
+Once you have a license, you will need an officiant who is authorized to perform your wedding ceremony.
 Officiants, friends, or relatives planning on performing a wedding ceremony should check the state and country laws before saying yes to being the celebrant at a wedding.